zschafft-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/index.md

    sudo dd if=builds/robotics-jazzy-ubuntu24-24.04.iso of=/dev/sdX bs=4M status=progress conv=fsync
    ```

-   Once complete, the USB Drive can be used to reimage a system to be ready for [AMR Tutorials](https://docs.openedgeplatform.intel.com/2026.0/edge-ai-suites/robotics-ai-suite/robotics/dev_guide/index_tutorials.html).
+8. Boot from the USB drive and install the image to your system.

-8. **Setup complete!** Next Steps: Explore the [Tutorials](../dev_guide/index_tutorials.rst) for ready-to-use applications and examples.
+9. **Setup complete!** Next Steps: Explore the [Tutorials](../dev_guide/index_tutorials.rst) for ready-to-use applications and examples.

 ## Step-by-step Setup